lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 # Double-Branch-Dual-Attention-Mechanism-Network
-There are whole codes for the paper Classification of Hyperspectral Images Based on Double-Branch Dual-Attention Mechanism Network.
-And we will release them as soon as possible.
+This is the pytorch implementation of the paper Classification of Hyperspectral Images Based on Double-Branch Dual-Attention Mechanism Network.
+And we will release it as soon as possible.